hzyxym/learngit/readme.txt

-﻿Git is a distributed version control system.
+Git is a distributed version control system.
 Git is free software.

-发大水个哥哥我又回来拉 第四拉
-第五拉拉拉
+android studio update some conflicts were found in the installation area